warai-0toko/zrliu.github.io/_pages/about.md

 News
 =====
 **Jun.
-2020** Have a paper under review at [Neurips 2020](https://nips.cc/Conferences/2020) –a connectionism perspective for analyzing connections in Neural Netowkrs.
+2020:** Have a paper under review at [Neurips 2020](https://nips.cc/Conferences/2020) –a connectionism perspective for analyzing connections in Neural Networks.
 It has nice therectical properties and some applications on Automated Feature Engineering.